swdas123/Liver-patient-classification/README.md

 Albumin and Globulin Ratio
 Dataset: field used to split the data into two sets (patient with liver disease, or no disease)

-Perform binary classification using RandomForest, DecisionTree, GradientBoosting, SVM, NeuralNet and finding out which algorithm is performing well
+Performing binary classification using RandomForest, DecisionTree, GradientBoosting, SVM, NeuralNet and finding out which algorithm is performing well